|

 were not impressed and gave the impression that the two sides can only talk past

+one another.
 One of the major causes of Christian misunderstanding of science is the God

 of the Gaps.
 This is a term coined by the devout Christian and chemist Charles